3 min read

 The only valid way to handle problems in a blameless way is to start with a single yet very important question.

 Why why?
 Because you want to get to the bottom of things.
 Understand why bad things are happening.
 Why is it possible to push bad code to the repo?
 Why are bugs not being solved?
-Why it’s easy to bring down the production?
+Why is it easy to bring down the production?

 Keep asking those questions.
 Don’t focus on particular people.
 Focus on the root cause.
 Dig to the bottom of the problem and then propose a solution that will eliminate the issue.
 If the new intern can bring the production down, the problem is not the intern.
 The problem is the lack of safeguards in the process.